 What is the company's average annual employee compensation?

-The average base compensation for employees globally in FY2015 was \$33,672.
-This does not include Bolthouse Farms and Kelsen businesses or some of our operations in Indonesia and Malaysia.
+The average base compensation for employees globally in FY2016 was \$56,103.
+This now includes our Bolthouse Farms and Kelsen businesses but does not include some of our operations in Indonesia and Malaysia.

 Workforce Demographics